amgarton47/CS62data-structures/Profiling/project/README.md

 ## Description

-In this lab, we will look at multiple implementations of a list for keeping track of references to strings.
+In this lab, we will look at multiple implementations of a symbol table for keeping track of references to strings.
 Each known string will have an entry that contains the string, and the number of references.
 The implementations we are supplying are: